jedie/manageprojects/README.md

 Mix the idea of Ansible with CookieCutter Templates and Django Migrations to manage and update your Python Packages and Django Projects...

 The main idea it to transfer changes of a CookieCutter template back to the created project.
-Manageproject used git to create a patch of the template changes and applies it to the created project.
+Manageprojects used git to create a patch of the template changes and applies it to the created project.

+Besides this, `manageprojects` also includes other generic helper for Python packages:

+ * `publish_package()` - Build and upload a new release to PyPi, but with many pre-checks.
+ * `format-file` - Format/Check a Python source file with Darker & Co., useful as IDE action.

+Read below the `Helper` section.

 ## install